errbufferoverfl/usb-canary/README.md

 be configured to send you an SMS via the Twilio API, notify a Slack channel with it's inbuilt Slack bot, or send a push message through Pushover.

+**Disclaimer**: Under no circumstances should USB Canary be used for production, production-like systems or critical infrastructure.

 ## Getting Started

 There are a couple of 3rd party libraries to get USB Canary running - so